Pritzker School of Molecular Engineering

-The Pritzker School of Molecular Engineering (PME) is the first school of engineering at the University of Chicago.
+The University of Chicago Pritzker School of Molecular Engineering (UChicago PME) is the first school of an engineering discipline at the University of Chicago.
 It was founded as the Institute for Molecular Engineering in 2011 by the university in partnership with Argonne National Laboratory.
 When the program was raised to the status of a school in 2019, it became the first school dedicated to molecular engineering in the United States.
 It is named for a major benefactor, the Pritzker Foundation.

-The scientists, engineers, and students at PME use scientific research to pursue engineering solutions.
+The scientists, engineers, and students at PME use scientific research to pursue engineering solutions to some of humanity's biggest challenges.
 The school does not have departments.
-Instead, it organizes its research around interdisciplinary “themes”: immuno-engineering, quantum engineering, autonomous materials, and water and energy.
+Instead, it organizes its research around interdisciplinary “themes”: immuno-engineering, quantum engineering, and energy and sustainability.
 PME works toward technological advancements in areas of global importance, including sustainable energy and natural resources, immunotherapy-based approaches to cancer, “unhackable” communications networks, and a clean global water supply.
 The school plans to expand its research areas to address more issues of global importance.

 History

-IME was established in 2011, after three years of discussion and review.
+The Institute of Molecular Engineering (IME) was established in 2011, after three years of discussion and review.
 It was the largest academic program founded by the University of Chicago since 1988, when the Harris School of Public Policy Studies was established.

 Matthew Tirrell was appointed founding Pritzker Director of IME in July 2011.
 The Pritzker Directorship honors the Pritzker Foundation, which donated a large gift in support of the institute.
 Tirrell is a researcher in biomolecular engineering and nanotechnology.
 His honors include election to the National Academy of Engineering, the American Academy of Arts and Sciences, and the National Academy of Sciences.
 He became dean of PME in 2019.

 The William Eckhardt Research Center (WERC), which houses the school and part of the Physical Sciences Division, was constructed between 2011 and 2015.
 The WERC was named for alumnus William Eckhardt, in recognition of his donation to support scientific research at the university.

 In 2019, the school received more than $23.1 million in research funding.
 From 2011 to 2019, faculty at the school have filed 69 invention disclosures and have created six companies.

-On May 28, 2019, the University of Chicago announced a $100 million commitment from the Pritzker Foundation to support the institute’s transition to a school—the first school of molecular engineering in the U.S. The Pritzker Foundation helped establish the school with a new donation of $75 million, adding to an earlier $25 million donation that supported the institute and the construction of the Pritzker Nanofabrication Facility.
-In 2019, PME became the university’s first new school in three decades.
+On May 28, 2019, the University of Chicago announced a $100 million commitment from the Pritzker Foundation to support the institute's transition to a school—the first school of molecular engineering in the U.S. The Pritzker Foundation helped establish the school with a new donation of $75 million, adding to an earlier $25 million donation that supported the institute and the construction of the Pritzker Nanofabrication Facility.
+In 2019, PME became the university's first new school in three decades.

+On October 1, 2023, physicist Nadya Mason was appointed Dean of the PME, succeeding Founding Dean Matthew J. Tirrell.